A mathematical study of the excess growth rate: Optimization

 Consider the Lagrangian for the deterministic concave maximization problem \eqref{eqn:deterministic.egr.objective}:

-where the multiplier $\lambda\in\R$ enforces $\sum_{i = 1}^n\pi_i=1$ and the mulipliers $\mu_j\ge 0$ enforce $\pi_i\ge 0$.
+where the multiplier $\lambda\in\R$ enforces $\sum_{i = 1}^n\pi_i=1$ and the multipliers $\mu_i\ge 0$ enforce $\pi_i\ge 0$.
 The feasible set $\Delta_n$ is nonempty, compact, and convex.
-Moreover, {\it Slater’s condition} holds: there exists a strictly feasible point for the inequality constraints that satisfies the equality constraint, e.g. $\barE_n=(1/n,\ldots,1/n)$.
-As a result, strong duality holds (see \cite[Section 5.2.3]{boyd2004convex}) and the Karush–Kuhn–Tucker (KKT) conditions are necessary and sufficient for optimality.
+Moreover, {\it Slater's condition} holds: there exists a strictly feasible point for the inequality constraints that satisfies the equality constraint, e.g. $\barE_n=(1/n,\ldots,1/n)$.
+As a result, strong duality holds (see \cite[Section 5.2.3]{boyd2004convex}) and the Karush--Kuhn--Tucker (KKT) conditions are necessary and sufficient for optimality.

 At any maximizer, the KKT conditions require

 together with